 Hesitation is the most apparent.
 If a patient noticeably hesitates when answering questions about diet or exercise, he may be stretching the truth.
 Chances are a patient can immediately answer questions about routines when they’re things he practices daily.

 Think of patient history to discern motivators.
 There is much for patients to gain or lose from healthcare encounters, so stack their responses up against what you think may or may not benefit them.

-Location should be taken into account as well.
+The location should be taken into account as well.
 Substance abuse and terminated pregnancies may be easier to admit in a city like Los Angeles, but perhaps not as readily discussed in a small Kansas municipality.

 Beware of putting too much emphasis on non-verbal cues.
-It’s a common misconception that fidgety body language – such as inconsistent eye contact and exaggerated head nodding – indicates dishonesty.
+It’s a common misconception that fidgety body language – such as inconsistent eye contact and exaggerated head-nodding – indicates dishonesty.
 For questions about compromising or taboo health information, it may just be more difficult for patients to tell the truth.

 Choose practicality over judgment – no snickering and no jabs.
 But maintain awareness.
-If a patient smells like smoke, chances are he or she is still smoking, even if it is less frequently.
+If a patient smells like smoke, chances are he or she is still smoking, even if it is less frequent.
 There are similar lifestyle indicators for obesity or substance abuse.

 It’s still your job to guide them towards better decisions as a patient, regardless of what information they choose to divulge.

 Have you had many experiences with patient deceit?
 What have you done to try and get around it?

 Should doctors lie to patients?
 Check Power Your Practice tomorrow for different angles on the subject of lying in the patient-physician relationship!